vsariola/crackle-tracker/README.md

 Introduction
 ------------

 The tracker supports 4 channels.
-Instrument settings are per channel, so each channel is has its distinct tone.
+Instrument settings are per channel.
 The sound is controlled by the values in the "Instrs" table.

 Each channel has its orderlist which tells the general structure of the
 song: which patterns appear in which order.